 Facts & Figures

-Being 16 years old, the Junior Eurovision Song Contest already has a rich history with some pretty amazing facts and figures.
-On this ever-expanding page, we are sharing the ones you should know with you.
+Only 16 years old, the Junior Eurovision Song Contest already has a rich history with some pretty amazing facts and figures.
+On this ever-expanding page, we share with you the ones you should.

-- Poland has won the 2018 Junior Eurovision Song Contest and hosts the Contest in 2019.
+Poland won the 2018 Junior Eurovision Song Contest and hosts the Contest in 2019.

-Belarus, Russia and Malta have won the contest twice
+Belarus, Russia and Malta have each won the Contest twice.

-- Armenia has the strongest overall record in the contest with steven top three finishes.
-The country has never been outside the top ten.
+Armenia has the strongest overall record with seven top 3 finishes.
+Armenia has never been outside the top 10.

 Some singers have graduated from Junior Eurovision to the Eurovision Song Contest including the Tolmachevy Sisters (Russia 2006, 2014) and OG3NE (The Netherlands 2007, 2017).

 The Netherlands, Ukraine, Malta and Belarus have hosted the Junior Eurovision Song Contest on more than one occasion.